 STYLE PRAC PHOTOGRAPHY WORKSHOP - ADELAIDE 27 JULY 2019

-This Food Styling + Product Styling workshop encourages you to train your styling muscles and gives you the opportunity to style FOOD and/or PRODUCT under the guidance of Megan Morton, Emma Knowles and Sam McAdam Cooper.
+This Food Styling + Product Styling workshop encourages you to train your styling muscles and gives you the opportunity to style FOOD and/or PRODUCT under the guidance of Megan Morton, Lucy Tweed and Sam McAdam Cooper.
 It’s your chance to be guided and taught by established professionals that work outside of social media in the ‘real world.’
-The Class has shooting exercises to fulfill on, as well as room for your own shooting but with our know-how, support and our equipment.
+The Class has shooting exercises to fulfil on, as well as room for your own shooting but with our know-how, support and our equipment.
 We want everyone to leave this class nourished and nurtured but we also want the experience not to be in isolation.
 So for this reason we have designed the Styling Essentials Kit.
 There is literally not 1 more item you will need to nail every single shot.
 For anyone who wants to sit in the styling and shooting seat!
-Plus you get the Essential Styling Kit!*

 "It picks up from the learnings, shapes and theories taught in my Science of Styling Master Class but is geared to people who want to literally practice their styling muscle.
 It's like doing push ups - all day long!", says Megan Morton.
 Come test your practice in ideal studio conditions, over the categories of food and product.
 We have commissioned what we regard as the best of the best of each industry, to teach and supervise.
 We encourage you to use this studio time to shoot your own product or food.

 This class offers every possible styling scenario and the kit to match these scenarios, you will never need to think ‘but I don’t have a...’.
 This kit covers items that professionals rely on, as well as Megan Morton specific trick tools.
 It has the elements you need to style and shoot in your own home, office or studio atmosphere.

 - Those who have their own products to shoot, and style, in a professional studio